Remember back in December, when I made my New Year’s Resolutions? One of them was to make sure that I don’t overcommit.

 - Find a system.
 It really doesn’t matter what system, as long as it’s something that works for you, and it’s something that you’ll actually use.
 Whether it’s momAgenda, an Erin Condren, a Filofax, DayTimer, Franklin Covey, online calendar, or something else entirely, all that matters is if you like and use it.
-The calendar should not stop at 2013 – make sure you at least have monthly pages through the first half of 2013.
+The calendar should not stop at year end – make sure you at least have monthly pages through the first half of the next year.

 - Use color coding.
 Not only does it look nice, color coding helps you quickly see what an event is.
 I color code by event type, but you could also use a different color for each family member.

 - Add everything to the monthly calendar pages.
 Most paper planners will have pages for the entire month, as well as weekly or monthly pages.
 Add all of your schedule to the monthly pages first.

 - Sync with the school calendar.
 At the beginning of the school year, I went through my planner and put every single important date into it.
 Include half days, vacation days, school events, and holidays.

 - Add other essential events.
 Repeat this process for activities that your family is involved in.
 I added the entire soccer, softball, baseball and basketball schedule to my calendar, along with birthdays and family events that we attend.
 When my son’s field trip schedule for the year came home, I immediately sat down and wrote everything down in the planner.

 - Pencil in tentative events.
 Even if something is tentative, pencil it in so you know it’s a possibility.